 Opportunities to Create Synergies

 Safety Departments aim for a “culture of safety” while Wellness Departments work toward a “culture of health.”
 How can a company build a combined approach?
 The answer is to adopt a “culture of well-being” that integrates health protection and health promotion.
-This “culture of well-being” should integrate those workplace safety and wellness programs that have over-lapping goals and objectives.
-The approach also avoids having mixed messages coming from multiple departments, so employees can more easily see the connection and better understand how safety and wellness all fits together.
+This “culture of well-being” should integrate those workplace safety and wellness programs that have overlapping goals and objectives.
+The approach also avoids having mixed messages coming from multiple departments.
+Employees can more easily see the connection and better understand how safety and wellness all fits together.

 Preserving health, and avoiding injury go together like a peanut butter and jelly sandwich.
 Here are a few examples where collaboration makes perfect sense.

-An onsite wellness coach will help to bridge the gap between safety and wellness and can act as a liaison between the wellness and safety departments to help identify synergies and coordinate common interests and goals.
-Most importantly, coaches will help employees improve the risky health and safety behaviors that have a profound impact on the heath care and workers comp costs and lost productivity of the organization.
+An on-site wellness coach will help to bridge the gap between safety and wellness.
+The coach can also act as a liaison between the wellness and safety departments to help identify synergies and coordinate common interests and goals.
+Most importantly, coaches will help employees improve the risky health and safety behaviors that have a profound impact on the healthcare and workers comp costs and lost productivity of the organization.
 Contact Wellness Coaches to learn more about how our onsite coaches can help you improve the health, safety and well-being of your company.